RobertNorthard/robertnorthard.github.io/_posts/2019-07-13-lets-talk-about-buildpacks.markdown

 How could you achieve this?
 Well, buildpacks (not new, been around a while e.g. Heroku, CloudFoundry, Gitlab CI).
 Buildpacks groups these common components together to enable an application to be deployed and run.
 Buildpacks are defined for various technologies (Java, JavaScript, Go).

 But who owns these buildpacks?
-Well, you might have a central SRE team responsible for running applications and defining central buildpacks.
+Well, you might have a SRE team responsible for running applications and defining central buildpacks.
 But you’re abstracting the mechanics away from the developers, yes it is a trade off but nothing stops them developing the build packs they just need to be centrally catalogued and governed.

 How might you implement build packs?
 That's for another post.